typescript-eslint/tslint-to-eslint-config/docs/Architecture/Linters.md

 For example, `@typescript-eslint/ban-types` spreads both arguments' `types` members into one large `types` object.

-> A merger does not need to be created if the rule does not accept any configuration.
+> A merger does not need to be created if the rule does not accept any configuration or all converters output exactly the same configuration.

 ## Package Summaries